bhisaac/5eFP/5eFP-SRD.md

 Your insight imbues inward sight, granting vision beneath surface impressions.

-Your GM reveals to you all the relevant hidden or obscured pieces of information contained within the current scene.
-Features granted through spell effects specifically designed to prevent sight, such as _invisibility_ or an equivalent effect, are not revealed; instead, their presence is confirmed, and you can sense the subtle flows of energy that the spell displaces in its wake.
+Your GM reveals all the relevant hidden or obscured pieces of information in the current scene.
+Features granted through spell effects specifically designed to prevent sight, such as _invisibility_ or an equivalent effect, are not revealed; instead, their presence is confirmed, and you can sense the subtle flows of energy the spell displaces in its wake.
 This awareness lasts until the beginning of your next turn.

 ### Medicine

 Your medicine stabilizes wounds.

 Choose any number of creatures your character can see within 6 squares of you who are at MAX Wounds.
 The chosen creatures receive 1 point of healing.

+>> #### Other Game Systems
+>> Choose any number of creatures your character can see within 6 squares of you who are unconscious and dying.
+The selected creatures receive sufficient healing to stabilize their wounds, regain minimal health, and awaken, allowing them to take action on their next turn.
+>>
+>>> 5eFP is forgiving around character death because the point of 5eFP is not to kill off all the PCs as fast as possible.
+Instead, it encourages _ongoing gameplay with familiar characters to engender a felt experience over time_.
+If your game has no grace period wherein PCs may recover from a deadly blow, then allow an inspired medicine to bring them back, but at the edge of death (one more hit will take them out again).
+>>>
+>>> _Character death in 5eFP is not considered a punishment_.
+Therefore, instead of removing players from the game session and only allowing them to spectate, it is encouraged that the GM have pre-generated characters ready to play in case this happens.
+A player whose character dies chooses and plays a different pre-generated character.
+The chosen pre-generated character then deploys and appears near the character who died.
+Later, the player may choose to play any of the pre-generated characters moving forward.
+>>>
+>>> Alternatively, GMs can discover three random creature encounters, allowing the player to choose one and discard the remaining two.
+If an encounter lists multiple creatures, the player chooses which creature and discards the remaining creatures.
+The player deploys as that chosen creature from the chosen random encounter.
+>>>
+>>> Later, if a character who died is revived, the player who originally played that character may choose which character they wish to continue playing.
+If a player chooses to play their original character, update the character to match the current level of play and experience.

 ### Perception